-We expect our partners and suppliers to share our values on modern slavery and also carry out their own due diligence on their own supply chains, to limit the risk of modern slavery taking place.
+We expect our partners and suppliers to share our values on modern slavery and carry out their own due diligence on their own supply chains, to limit the risk of modern slavery taking place.
+All suppliers of our services are obtained through a procurement process (via a service level agreement with CWC) and forms part of the Condition of Contract that requires all contractors to comply fully with the Modern Slavery Act 2015.
+CWC also proactively vet the supply chain to ensure no instances of modern slavery are taking place.